-Satellite radio is available only in the continental United States with a valid SIRIUS radio subscription.
+Satellite radio is available only with a valid SIRIUS radio subscription.
+Check with your authorized dealer for availability.

-TEXT/SCAN: In radio and CD/MP3 mode, press and hold to hear a brief sampling of radio stations or CD tracks.
-Press again to stop.
+13. TEXT/SCAN: In radio and CD/MP3 mode, press and hold to hear a brief sampling of radio stations or CD tracks.